leztusi/ObjectPooler/README.md

 # Usage

-*Make sure you have the Object Pooler Prefab located at 'Resources' folder.
+* Make sure you have the Object Pooler Prefab located at 'Resources' folder.
-*You can add prefabs on Object Pooler Prefab to call later.
+* You can add prefabs on Object Pooler Prefab to call later.
-*each pooled prefabs should have "ObjectPoolerPoolBack" script to Pool back the object.
+* each pooled prefabs should have "ObjectPoolerPoolBack" script to Pool back the object.
-*You Grab the pooled object with
+* You Grab the pooled object with
-GrabObject(int Index, Vector3 Position, Quaternion Rotation)
+..Inline `GrabObject(int Index, Vector3 Position, Quaternion Rotation)` ..or
-or
-GrabObject(string Name, Vector3 Position, Quaternion Rotation)
+..Inline `GrabObject(string Name, Vector3 Position, Quaternion Rotation)`